sagar1024/DocInsight/README.md

 2. Interactive Chatbot - Ask queries about your documents using a conversational chatbot.

-3. Voice Assistant - Listen to document summaries and navigate the application using voice commands.
+3. Voice Assistant - Listen to document summaries and navigate using voice commands.

 4. Customizations - Tailor summaries by adjusting their length, focusing on specific sections, or generating content in different languages.